gridxdev/bluegrid-docs/Writerside/topics/PDFs/Page_COP.md

 # Concept of Page

 <p>
 In Bluegrid, a <b>page</b> is virtually a reference of a blueprint.
-A blueprint is a piece of a construction design.
+A blueprint is a segment of a construction design.
 A blueprint may have one or multiple versions or updates.
 A page may hold zero or multiple corresponding PDF versions of the blueprint.
 A page is an entry point, a reference to every <b>Additional data</b> related to the page.
 </p>
 <p>
     Every page resides in one folder.